 5-1: Major League Baseball rules shall apply unless superseded by CDMSBL rules.

 5-4: Courtesy runners must be the last BATTED out.
+With two outs, a team may run for the catcher to utilize a speed-up rule.
+This is not mandatory.
+The catcher can continue to occupy a base if he so desires.
+If the rule is utilized, the runner must be the last batted out unless he already has a courtesy runner.
 If there are no outs, revert to the previous inning for the last batted out.
 In the first inning, the last batter in the order will be used.

 5-5: If a batter who has a courtesy runner decides to run for himself, he loses the privilege of having a courtesy runner for the remainder of the game.